Secret Server Performance and Sizing Guide

 - Redundancy: Deploy 2+ DEs per site for N+1 redundancy.

-- Performance optimization: If queues grow or completion times lag, investigate target system performance (for instance, latency, timeouts) before adding DEs.
+- Performance Optimization: If queues grow or completion times lag, investigate target system performance (such as, latency, timeouts) before adding DEs.

-- Recommendation: Deploy 6 DEs across three sites, with 2+ DEs per site where possible.
+Total: 6 DEs across three sites, with 2 per site for N+1 redundancy.
 Monitor RabbitMQ queue depths and target latency.

-Remote Password Changing (RPC) automates password rotation on target systems.
-RPC is more CPU-intensive than heartbeats due to authentication, password generation, and updates.
-Performance varies based on target system policies (for instance, password complexity, change propagation).
+RPC automates password rotation on target systems.
+More CPU-intensive than heartbeats due to authentication, password generation, and updates.
+Performance varies based on target system policies (for example, password complexity, change propagation).

 - Redundancy: Deploy 2+ DEs per site for N+1 redundancy.

-- Emergency rotations: For rapid rotations (for instance, post-breach), assume ≈2 secrets per sec per DE and add +1–2 DEs buffer for latency or target issues.
+- Emergency Rotations: For rapid rotations (for example, post-breach), assume ~2 secrets/sec per DE and add +1–2 DEs buffer for latency or target issues.

-- Workload balance: RPC is rarely the primary driver for DE count.
+- Workload Balance: RPC is rarely the primary driver for DE count (see Engine Sizing per Site).
 Monitor RabbitMQ queues and target response times during rotations.

-Example scenario: Customer needs to rotate 50,000 secrets (Windows and Unix) in <1 hour post-breach.
+Example scenario: You require the ability to rotate 50,000 secrets (Windows/Unix) in <1 hour post-breach.

 - Recommendation: Deploy 9 DEs across sites, with 2+ DEs per site.
 Monitor DE CPU and RabbitMQ queue depths.